+IdleWorkers
-Idle workers available to run tasks

-The IdleWorkers property value indicates which workers are currently available to the job manager for the performance of job tasks.

-Data type Array of worker objects

-As workers complete tasks and assume new ones, the lists of workers in BusyWorkers and IdleWorkers can change rapidly.
-If you examine these two properties at different times, you might see the same worker on both lists if that worker has changed its status between those times.
+Purpose Idle workers available to run tasks Description The IdleWorkers property value indicates which workers are currently available to the job manager for the performance of job tasks.
+Characteristics Usage Job manager object Read-only Always Data type Array of worker objects Values As workers complete in BusyWorkers and these two properties on both lists if that v e tasks and assume new ones, the lists of workers IdleWorkers can change rapidly.
+If you examine at different times, you might see the same worker vorker has changed its status between those times.
 If a worker stops unexpectedly, the job manager's knowledge of that as a busy or idle worker does not get updated until the job manager runs the next job and tries to send a task to that worker.

-Examine which workers are available to a job manager for immediate use to perform tasks.

-BusyWorkers, ClusterSize, MaximumNumberOfWorkers, MinimumNumberOfWorkers, NumberOfBusyWorkers, NumberOfIdleWorkers
+Examples Examine which workers are available to a job manager for imm use to perform tasks. jm = findResource('scheduler','type','jobmanager', 'name','MyJobManager','LookupURL','JobMgrHost'); get(jm, 'NumberOfIdleWorkers') See Also Properties BusyWorkers, Clust MinimumNumberOfWo NumberOfIdleWorke erSize, MaximumNumberOfWorkers, rkers, NumberOfBusyWorkers, rs

-InputArguments

-Input arguments to task object

-InputArguments is a 1-by-N cell array in which each element is an expected input argument to the task function.
+Purpose Input arguments to task object Description InputArguments is a 1-by-N cell array in which each element is an expected input argument to the task function.
 You specify the input arguments when you create a task with the createTask function.

-Data type Cell array

-The forms and values of the input arguments are totally dependent on the task function.

-Create a task requiring two input arguments, then examine the task's InputArguments property.
+Characteristics Usage Read-only Data type Task object While task is running or finished Cell array Values The forms and values of the input arguments are totally dependent on the task function.
+Examples Create a task requiring two input arguments, then examine the task's InputArguments property. jm = findResource('scheduler','type','jobmanager', See Also Functions createTask Properties

-createTask

-${\tt Function}, {\tt OutputArguments}$
+Function, OutputArguments